Marollic/challenges-austin/minikube-hello/README.md

-# Challenge:  Minikube-hello

-* First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md).

-* Summary: Fork a repository and deploy the application to minikube
+Fork a repository and deploy an application to minikube.

 ## Steps